 The Treasury Management Strategy is reviewed annually and provides the framework within which authority is delegated to the Chief Finance Officer (Section 151 Officer) to make decisions on the management of the council’s investment of surplus funds.

-The core elements of the 2025/26 Treasury Management Strategy are to maintain a balanced and diversified portfolio which has the flexibility to respond to changes in the interest rate environment, investing surplus funds prudently, with the council’s priority being:
+The core elements of the 2026/27 Treasury Management Strategy are to maintain a balanced and diversified portfolio which has the flexibility to respond to changes in the interest rate environment, investing surplus funds prudently, with the council’s priority being:

 The council’s objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.

-Where balances are expected to be invested for more than one year, the council will aim to achieve a total return that is equal to or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.
+Where balances are expected to be invested for more than one year, the council will aim to achieve a total return that is equal to or higher than the prevailing rate of inflation, to maintain the spending power of the sum invested.
 However it should be noted that a lower rate is an acceptable offset for higher credit quality and less risk, for example treasury bills or covered bonds.

 For internally managed direct investments the council has a minimum credit rating of A- or equivalent.
-Most of the council’s investments are highly diversified through the use of externally managed collective investment funds.
+Most of the council’s investments are highly diversified through the use of externally-managed collective investment funds.
 The majority of cash used for cash flow purposes is invested in money market funds.

 Investment limits are set as part of the strategy to help mitigate and spread risk across a number of financial institutions.
 The Chief Finance Officer has the delegated authority to review these each year and they will be periodically updated in line with advice received from the council’s treasury management advisors, MUFG Pension & Market Services.